IntersectMBO/governance-actions/mainnet/2025-10-22-twa-snek/snek-twa-metadata.md

 The Oversight Committee — consisting of Sundae Labs, Cardano Foundation, Dquadrant, Xerberus, and NMKR — will verify key administrative actions on-chain.

-A public dashboard ([cardanotreasury.fi](http://cardanotreasury.fi)) will allow the community to audit fund flows, track milestones, and verify spending immutably on-chain.

 ##### Specifics

 Intersect will reuse the infrastructure used for the Cardano Blockchain Ecosystem Budget.
 The same Treasury Reserve Smart Contract (TRSC), with many Project-Specific Smart Contracts (PSSC), will be used.
 Intersect's management consists of three 'admin' and two Intersect 'leadership' roles.

 An Oversight Committee consisting of five external, independent third-party entities will provide checks and balances on Intersect, and safeguard against errors and unilateral control.
 The administration of both TRSC and PSSCs will be managed by Intersect, with external oversight on certain actions from the Oversight Committee.